Select and install sump pumps that have tight-fitting lids with gaskets and mechanical fasteners.

 The U.S. Environmental Protection Agency (EPA) Indoor airPLUS Construction Specifications requires homes to meet the ENERGY STAR Certified Homes requirements.
 Additional requirements include the following.

-- Install a drain or sump pump in basement and crawlspace floors, discharging to daylight at least 10 feet outside the foundation or into an approved sewer system.
+1.1 Site and Foundation Drainage.
+Install a drain or sump pump in basement and crawlspace floors, discharging to daylight at least 10 ft. outside the foundation or into an approved sewer system.

-- Exception: In areas of free-draining soils identified as Group 1 (Table R405.1, 2009 IRC) by a certified hydrologist, soil scientist, or engineer through a site visit – installation of a drain or sump pump is not required.
+- In areas of free-draining soils — identified as Group 1 (Table R405.1, 2015 IRC) by a certified hydrologist, soil scientist, or engineer through a site visit — installation of a drain or sump pump is not required.

 Chapter 30 Sanitary Drainage, Section P3007 Sumps and Ejectors, The sump pump should have a gas-tight removable cover.